sigasi/sigasi_insights/tech/how-do-you-organize-source-code-your-hardware-project.md

 Read the follow-up posts:

-* How to organize source code? <a href="/node/237">Learn from Java.</a>
+* How to organize source code? [how-organize-source-code-learn-java]

 Coming up:

 * How to organize source code?
 Learn from OpenCores.
-* How to organize source code?
-Learn from Gaisler Research and LEON SPARC.
+* How to organize source code? [/blog/learning-leon3grlib].